foqueiroz/arcdocs.github.io/book/software/applications/schrodinger.md

 $ module add schrodinger/2020-1
 ```

-This allows you to access a number of executeables from the command line and adds a new environment variable `$SCHRODINGER_HOME` from which it is possible to access more executeables via the `$SCHRODINGER_HOME/utilities` directory.
+This allows you to access a number of executables from the command line and adds a new environment variable `$SCHRODINGER_HOME` from which it is possible to access more executables via the `$SCHRODINGER_HOME/utilities` directory.
 ## Maestro

 ```{warning}